 Currently, there are many existing improvements in need of repair.
-BLM has identified 21 range improvements that provide off-site water to assist with keeping cattle out of the riparian/wetland areas of the allotment.
-It is essential for these improvements to be functioning in order to improve habitat conditions for GRSG, LCT and other wildlife and make progress towards meeting the Goals and Objectives as described in Section 2.1.3.
-There would be 100 AUMs (about 8 cows a year) attached to each water source, this results in an initial reduction of 2,100 AUMs (175 cows a year).
-As each water source is repaired to functioning condition, 100 AUMs would be released back to the following years annual use.
+BLM has identified 21 range improvements that provide off-site water to assist with keeping cattle out of the riparian/wetland areas.
+It is essential for these improvements to be functioning in order to improve habitat conditions for GRSG, LCT, and other wildlife, and to make progress towards meeting the Goals and Objectives as described in Section 2.1.3.
+There would be 100 AUMs (about 8 cows a year) attached to each water source, resulting in an initial reduction of 2,100 AUMs (175 cows a year).
+As each water source is repaired to functioning condition, 100 AUMs would be released back to the following year's annual use.